Yule

-Yule (also called Jul, jól or joulu) is a festival historically observed by the Germanic peoples.
-Scholars have connected the original celebrations of Yule to the Wild Hunt, the god Odin, and the pagan Anglo-Saxon Mōdraniht ("Mothers' Night").
-Some present-day Christmas customs and traditions such as the Yule log, Yule goat, Yule boar, Yule singing, and others may have connections to older pagan Yule traditions.
-Yule and cognates are still used in English and the Scandinavian languages as well as in Finnish and Estonian to describe Christmas and other festivals occurring during the winter holiday season.
+Yule is a winter festival historically observed by the Germanic peoples that was merged with Christmas during the Christianisation of the Germanic peoples.
+In present times adherents of some new religious movements (such as Modern Germanic paganism) celebrate Yule independently of the Christian festival.
+Scholars have connected the original celebrations of Yule to the Wild Hunt, the god Odin, and the heathen Anglo-Saxon Mōdraniht ("Mothers' Night").
+The term Yule and cognates are still used in English and the Scandinavian languages as well as in Finnish and Estonian to describe Christmas and other festivals occurring during the winter holiday season.
+Furthermore, some present-day Christmas customs and traditions such as the Yule log, Yule goat, Yule boar, Yule singing, and others may have connections to older pagan Yule traditions.

 Etymology

 The modern English noun Yule descends from Old English ġēol, earlier geoh(h)ol, geh(h)ol, and geóla, sometimes plural.
 The Old English ġēol or ġēohol and ġēola or ġēoli indicate the 12-day festival of "Yule" (later: "Christmastide"), the latter indicating the month of "Yule", whereby ǣrra ġēola referred to the period before the Yule festival (December) and æftera ġēola referred to the period after Yule (January).
 Both words are cognate with Gothic 𐌾𐌹𐌿𐌻𐌴𐌹𐍃 (jiuleis); Old Norse, Icelandic, Faroese and Norwegian Nynorsk jól, jol, ýlir; Danish, Swedish, and Norwegian Bokmål jul, and are thought to be derived from Proto-Germanic jehwlą-.
 Whether the term existed exterior to the Germanic languages remains uncertain, though numerous speculative attempts have been made to find Indo-European cognates outside the Germanic group, too.
 The compound noun Yuletide ('Yule-time') is first attested from around 1475.

-The word is conjectured in an explicitly pre-Christian context primarily in Old Norse, where it is associated with Old Norse deities.
-Among many others (see List of names of Odin), the long-bearded god Odin bears the name Jólnir ('the Yule one').
+The word is applied in an explicitly pre-Christian context primarily in Old Norse, where it is associated with Old Norse deities.
+Among many others (see List of names of Odin), the god Odin bears the name Jólnir ('the Yule one').
 In Ágrip, composed in the 12th century, jól is interpreted as coming from one of Odin's names, Jólnir, closely related to Old Norse jólnar, a poetic name for the gods.
 In Old Norse poetry, the word is found as a term for 'feast', e.g. hugins jól (→ 'a raven's feast').